pisoc/pisoc-site-source/content/minutes/2020/1_meeting_october.md

 ##### Current state

-try to 2nd semester
+Try to 2nd semester?
-Virtual only
+Virtual only that's for sure

-get external speakers (think about to happen) decide days decide slots advertise picon in another uni. but everything with all execs
+Get external speakers (things about to happen)
+Decide days
+Decide slots
+Advertise picon in another uni.
+Check everything with all execs

 ---